 Is heat press or screen printing cheaper?

 There is no direct answer to this question as it depends on a number of factors, as you know already.
 In general, specially in bulk printing (what printing business normally do) screen printing is typically more affordable than heat press printing.

 Read this article to know more about how to heat set screen printing ink with heat press.

 The information shared above gives the impression that screen-printing requires each color to be treated independently.
 For example, if you have a design artwork with five colors, you need to prepare five different screens so that one screen takes a single color.

-The entire process needs time, materials, and labor to complete and the onus is on the company to cover costs and factor them into the total cost.
-These other costs may explain why some printing companies place blaring advertisement indicating no printing set up fees.
-Such notices should not sway you into thinking that whatever cost not indicated on the screen-printing job cannot be covered in some other ways.
+The entire printing process needs time, materials, and labor to complete.
+And the onus is on the company to cover costs and factor them into the total cost.

 Some printing companies place advertisements indicating no printing setup fees in order to offset other costs.
 However, this should not dissuade you from considering their services, as these costs can be covered in other ways.
 One way to avoid these fees is to print large quantities in bulk.

 I hope this guide helped you to understand what’s the screen printing cost for a shirt all about.
 Thanks for reading!